Skip to content

 Custom Configuration

 Session Replay supports the masking function for sensitive elements.
 You can flexibly set the content that needs to be masked according to business requirements, such as sensitive information like phone numbers.
-The following are the specific operation methods:
+The following are specific operation methods:

 Configuring Masking via Element Attributes